adammendoza/Goodreads_clone-1/README.md

 - Save the data to Firebase and load from Firebase
 - Use google books API to search catalogue.
 - Add the remove button conditionally to only the profile route.
+- Rough design of the pages.
+- Home page with carousel of images.
+A quote.
+Intro to the workings of the app.

 ### Work in progress:
 App works locally but need to